The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

 This design helped participants focus on the analytical writing task without distractions, facilitating clear and effective exposure to each intervention condition and providing opportunities to develop their ability to comprehend data visualisations.

-\textbf{Evaluation questions.} After each analytical writing task, participants were asked to complete six multiple-choice questions (four choices per question; two for each visualisation).
+\textbf{Evaluation questions.} After each analytical writing task, participants were asked to complete six multiple-choice questions (four choices per question; two for each visualisation; Appendix \ref{appendix:evaluation}).
+They complete these questions without any form of support in Qualtric instead of on the custom-built website.
 These questions were designed to evaluate their ability to comprehend data visualisations.
 Structured based on the first two levels of Bloom's taxonomy, knowledge (Level 1) and comprehension (Level 2) \citep{bloom1984bloom}, these questions directly align with common practices in visualisation research \citep{arneson2018visual,mnguni2016assessment}.
 For the knowledge questions, participants were required to identify specific data points or patterns in the visualisations, such as pinpointing the prioritisation behaviour that two nurses spent the most time on from a bar chart.
 These questions assessed their ability to retrieve pertinent information.
 For the comprehension questions, participants had to interpret and derive meaningful insights, such as comparing the spatial and verbal activities between two nurses through the ward map.
-These questions evaluated their ability to interpret multiple insights and identify inconsistencies or misleading information (Table \ref{tab:evaluation}).
+These questions evaluated their ability to interpret multiple insights and identify inconsistencies or misleading information.
 Higher levels of Bloom's taxonomy, such as application (Level 3), were not addressed, as the study involved online participants with limited contextual knowledge.